 PHP Fatal error: Uncaught Error: Call to undefined function mysql_connect() in /wp-includes/wp-db.php:1645

 As its name implies, it’s used to call connections to the database in older versions of PHP.

 According to the PHP Manual:

-This most likely will happen if you upgrade your server’s PHP version from 5.X to 7.X.
-This function actually works on 5.6, but not on 7.0 and above.
+This error will most likely crop up if you upgrade your server’s PHP version from 5.X to 7.X (or migrate to new hardware).
+This function actually works just fine on PHP 5.6, but not on 7.0 and above.
 The side-effects to your site will range from just being an error in the logs all the way to bringing the site down:

-The most common reason for this is the presence of one line in
+The most common reason for the presence of “undefined function mysql_connect()” in your error logs or debug output is this one line in

-Though it’s worth consulting your developer to see why it was there in the first place, they may need to update the code to use something like
+Though it’s worth consulting your developer, or the developer of the related theme or plugin, to see why it was there in the first place.
+They may need to update the code to use something like

 WP_USE_EXT_MYSQL define is most commonly used to add support for older plugins (like some versions of Shopp and Social Streams for example) so it’s a good idea to at least run through your site to test for broken functionality after removing that line.